Home / Blog / Barn Decision: Center Aisle Barn vs Shed Row Barn

 4. Multiple Stories – A center aisle barn design allows clients to have up to two stories.
 This addition can be crucial if you'd like to maximize storage in your barn.

-5. Sophistication – Center aisle barns allow for more interesting, complex barn exteriors and barn interiors.
-This allows clients to have flexibility to have a luxury horse barn that is built to their design goals.
+5. Sophistication—Center aisle barns allow more interesting, complex barn exteriors and interiors.
+This allows clients to build a luxury horse barn according to their design goals.

 Shed Row Barn